MuhammadEsmat/Predictive-Maintenance-Machine-Remaining-Useful-Life-Estimation-using-Deep-Learning-Technique/README.md

 # Predictive Maintenance Machine Remaining Useful Life Estimation using Deep Learning Technique

-  This is my graduation project, I cann't share the code public.
+  This is my graduation project, I cann't share the code with public.
 I put a jupyter notebook file to show you some of my work.
   Predictive maintenance lets you estimate when machine failure will occur or the RUL of the machine.
 The well-known dataset for this problem is C-MAPSS (Commercial Modular Aero-Propulsion System Simulation) dataset provided by the National Aeronautics and